Safeguard Medicine in Your Home

 Step 3: Dispose

-Safely disposing of expired or unused prescription medicine is a critical step in helping to protect your teens.
+Safely disposing of expired or unused medicine is a critical step in helping to protect your teens.
 Here’s how to safeguard your family and home, and decrease the opportunity for your teens or their friends to abuse your medicine.

 Unless the directions on the packaging say otherwise, do not flush medicine down the drain or toilet.